privacy-scaling-explorations/maci/website/versioned_docs/version-v1.x/contracts.md

 This function does the following:

 - checks that the maximum number of signups has not been reached.
 As of now, this will be $5 ** 10 - 1$ due to circuit limitations.
+- ensure the subtrees have not been merged already, to prevent a DoS on the coordinator full tree merge
 - checks that the provided public key is a valid baby-jubjub point
 - increases signups counter
 - registers the user using the sign up gatekeeper contract.
-It is important that whichever gatekeeper is used, this reverts if a user tries to sign up twice or the conditions are not met (i.e returning false is not enoguh)
+It is important that whichever gatekeeper is used, this reverts if a user tries to sign up twice or the conditions are not met (i.e returning false is not enough)
 - calls the voice credit proxy to retrieve the number of allocated voice credits allocated to this voter
 - hashes the voice credits alongside the user's MACI public key and the current time
 - enqueues this hashed data into the `stateAq` contract